-If you’re someone who knows his spirits, then you’ve probably heard of a drink called Baijiu (think “bye Joe”).
+If you’re someone who knows his white liquor, then you’ve probably heard of a drink called Baijiu (think “bye Joe”).
 It’s widely considered as the most consumed drink in the world and accounts for a third of global spirit sales.
 But even 'mongst a flock of drunkards, as Shakespeare would say, Baijiu is somewhat of an obscure name.

 Baijiu is China’s national alcoholic drink, one that encompasses all the nation’s traditional grain spirits.
 It’s a blend that looks as clear as mineral water and distilled from varying amounts of sorghum, wheat, rice, glutinous rice, and corn.
 How Baijiu is made depends largely on which Chinese region it’s coming from.